earthlab/earthpy/docs/spatial-raster.rst

 1. a stacked geotiff on your hard drive and
 2. (optionally) an output raster stack in numpy format with associated metadata.

-All files in the list must be in the same Coordinate Refenence System (CRS) and must have the same spatial extent for this to work properly.
+All files in the list must be in the same Coordinate Reference System (CRS) and must have the same spatial extent for this to work properly.

 ``stack_raster_tifs`` takes 2 input parameters: